Turkmenistan: Agriculture

 Following independence in 1991, Soviet-era collective- and state farms were converted to "farmers associations" (daýhan birleşigi).
 Virtually all field crops are irrigated due to the aridity of the climate.
 The top crop in terms of area planted is wheat (761 thousand hectares in 2019), followed by cotton (551 thousand hectares in 2019).

 Turkmenistan is the world's tenth-largest cotton producer.
 Turkmenistan started producing cotton in the Murghab Valley following conquest of Merv by the Russian Empire in 1884.
 According to human rights organizations, public sector workers, such as teachers and doctors, are required by the government to pick cotton under the threat of losing their jobs if they refuse.

 During the 2020 season, Turkmenistan reportedly produced roughly 1.5 million tons of raw cotton.
-In 2012, around 7,000 tractors, 5,000 cotton cultivators, 2,200 sowing machines and other machinery, mainly procured from Belarus and the United States, were used.
+In 2012, around 7,000 tractors, 5,000 cotton cultivators, 2,200 sewing machines and other machinery, mainly procured from Belarus and the United States, were used.
 Prior to imposition of a ban on export of raw cotton in October 2018, Turkmenistan exported raw cotton to Russia, Iran, South Korea, United Kingdom, China, Indonesia, Turkey, Ukraine, Singapore and the Baltic states.
 Beginning in 2019, the Turkmenistan government shifted focus to export of cotton yarn and finished textiles and garments.

 Tourism

 Turkmenistan reported arrival of 14,438 foreign tourists in 2019.
 Turkmenistan's international tourism has not grown significantly despite creation of the Awaza tourist zone on the Caspian Sea.
 Every traveler must obtain a visa before entering Turkmenistan (see Visa policy of Turkmenistan).
 To obtain a tourist visa, citizens of most countries need visa support from a local travel agency.
 For tourists visiting Turkmenistan, organized tours exist providing visits to historical sites in and near Daşoguz, Konye-Urgench, Nisa, Ancient Merv, and Mary, as well as beach tours to Avaza and medical tours and holidays in the sanatoria in Mollagara, Bayramaly, Ýylysuw and Archman.

-In January 2022 President Gurbanguly Berdimuhamedow ordered that the fire at the Darvaza gas crater, known informally as the country's "Gateway to Hell", and one of Turkmenistan's most popular tourist attractions, should be extinguished.
-Many believe that the crater formed when a Soviet drilling operation went wrong in 1971, but Canadian explorer George Kourounis examined it in 2013 and discovered that no-one actually knows how it started.
+In January 2022 President Gurbanguly Berdimuhamedow ordered that the fire at the Darvaza gas crater, known informally as the country's "Gateway to Hell", and one of Turkmenistan's most popular tourist attractions, should be extinguished for environmental and health reasons, as well as part of efforts to increase gas exports.
+A possible explanation for the fire is that a Soviet drilling operation in 1971 caused it; however, in 2013 Canadian explorer George Kourounis examined the crater and believed that no one actually knew how it started.